 - Graduate education at UWM is growing.
 The last decade has seen 20 new graduate degree programs, as well as two new graduate schools: Freshwater Sciences, the only one of its kind in the country, and Public Health.

-- UWM graduate programs—33 doctoral, 56 master’s, and 32 certificate—range from traditional programs of study to innovative new programs that reach across multiple disciplines.
+- UWM graduate programs—more than 120 master's, doctoral, and certificate—range from traditional programs of study to innovative new programs that reach across multiple disciplines.

 - A growing number of graduate degrees can be pursued online.